 - Don’t smoke.

 Men who smoke cigarettes are more likely to have low sperm counts.
 Smoking can also decrease sperm movement and cause sperm to be misshapen.
 If you smoke, ask your doctor to help you quit.

 - Limit the amount of alcohol you drink.

-Heavy drinking can lead to reduced testosterone production, impotence and decreased sperm production.
+Heavy drinking can lead to reduced testosterone production, impotence, decreased sperm production and cause infertility in men.
 If you choose to drink alcohol, do so only in moderation.